How to increase organic site traffic

 - Plug into the blogosphere.
 The blogosphere is a reciprocal sort of place.
 Read, comment and link to other people’s sites and blogs, particularly those operating in your market, and they’ll hopefully read, comment and link to yours, attracting more prospects.

 - Use long tail keywords.
 Don’t just go with the most popular keywords in your market.
 Use keywords that are more specific to your product or service.
+Read our article about building an SEO keyword strategy for more information.
 In time, Google and other search engines will identify your website or blog as a destination for that particular subject, which will boost your content in search rankings and help your ideal customers find you.
-These tools will help.

 - Get your meta down.
 The meta title, URL and description are the three key ingredients for an optimised web page or blog post.
 It’s simple but effective.
 We use the Yoast SEO plugin for WordPress to help us optimise our pages.
 But it’s not enough to add the plugin, you have to work on each page in turn.